Collections

 In the Merchandising Studio

-The Merchandising Studio lets you add collections to your existing merchandising strategies.
+The Merchandising Studio is a feature that lets you add collections to your existing merchandising strategies.

 Add items to a collection